QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 It remains constant at unity, illustrating the first property.

-The purple 95 percent coverage intervale collapses around zero, illustrating the second property.
+The purple 95 percent frequency coverage interval collapses around zero, illustrating the second property.